PeridexisErrant/DF-Walkthrough/chapters/chap07-nobles.rst

 With a newby fortress only one dwarf is set as expedition leader.
 As the fortress grows more noble ranks will appear in this list and more positions will be filled.
 Lets look at the current expedition leader.
-Hit “enter” and you’ll see info about the current leader.
-Our dwarf owns 14 objects (mostly clothes and stuff), has “meagre quarters”.
-Lets assign Eshtan Urdimfash a full set of noble rooms, just for kicks.
+Hit :kbd:`Enter` and you’ll see info about the current leader.
+Our dwarf owns 14 objects (mostly clothes and stuff), has :guilabel:`meagre quarters`.
+Assign Eshtan Urdimfash a full set of noble rooms, just for kicks.
 He’s not demanding any, but we’ll do it for practice.
 If he were demanding more rooms you would see them in red on the left.
 If he had a room, but not a good enough room, it would show what he’s currently got and what